Thai Red Curry – probably one of my favourite things I ate in Thailand! Spicy, rich, creamy and just plain amazing!

 - 4 chicken thighs sliced into thin pieces

-- 1-2 tbsp of red curry paste just store bought, or you can make your own!
+- 2 tbsp red curry paste just store bought, or you can make your own!

-- 2 fresh Kaffir lime leaves removed from the stem rolled and chopped sub with 2 tsp of lime zest and the juice of a whole lime if you can't find the leaves
+- 2 fresh Kaffir lime leaves me leaves removed from the stem rolled and chopped OR sub with 2 tsp of lime zest and the juice of a whole lime if you can't find the leaves

-- 1/2-1 medium sized red chilli seeds removed and finely sliced (use according to taste preferences)
+- 1 red chilli seeds removed and finely sliced (use according to taste preferences)

-- 1 x 400g can of cocunut cream or sub coconut milk but will be runnier
+- 14.5 oz can coconut cream or sub coconut milk but will be runnier

-- 2 tsp of cocunut sugar or sub palm sugar or cane sugar
+- 2 tsp coconut sugar or sub palm sugar or cane sugar

-- 1 handfull of sweet Thai basil or use regular basil if you cant get Thai basil
+- 1/2 cup Thai basil or use regular basil if you cant get Thai basil

 - Heat cocunut oil of high heat in a wok or large, deep frying pan if you dont have a wok.